-Why weren't the two types of role model equally able to steer female students towards STEM fields?
-The academic role models are, on average, younger than the professionals employed by the sponsoring firm (see Table 2), which might foster greater identification on the part of the students.
-But because they work in highly specialized fields and in very competitive environments, it is not clear how attainable students might think their achievements are.
+of the students.
+But because they work in highly specialised fields and in very competitive environments, it is not clear how attainable students might think their achievements are.
 On the other hand, the professionals tend to have higher pay and more experience, and they come less often from a purely academic background.
-Also, unlike Ph.D. candidates and postdocs, they hold permanent jobs and their work environment could be perceived as more attractive.
-Finally, the types of role model might differ in their communication skills and charisma.35 While it is hard to pinpoint the precise attributes that could explain why the professionals had more impact than the researchers, our data allow us to investigate the messages they conveyed more effectively to the students (see Section 6.2).
+Also, unlike PhD candidates and postdocs, they hold permanent jobs and their work environment could be perceived as more attractive.
+Finally, the types of role model might differ in their communication skills and charisma.
+While it is hard to pinpoint the precise attributes that could explain why the professionals had more impact than the researchers, our data allow us to investigate the messages they conveyed more effectively to the students (see Section 6.2).

-High vs. low achievers in maths.
+High versus low achievers in maths.
 Academic performance in mathematics is the single most important admission criterion of selective undergraduate STEM programs.
-Using Grade 12 students' national percentile rank on the Baccalauréat maths test to proxy for academic performance, we find that the interventions' positive impact on selective STEM enrolment is driven by female students above the median (see Panel A of Table 8).36 For these girls, the probability of enrolling in a selective STEM program after high school increases by 6.5 p.p. (significant at the 1% level), which corresponds to a 34% increase from the baseline of 19%, while the effect is close to zero for girls below the median and is not statistically significant for boys.
+Using grade 12 students' national percentile rank on the baccalauréat maths test to proxy for academic performance, we find that the interventions' positive impact on selective STEM enrolment is driven by female students above the median (see panel A of Table 8).
+For these girls, the probability of enrolling in a selective STEM program after high school increases by 6.5 pps (significant at the 1% level), which corresponds to a 34% increase from the baseline of 19%, while the effect is close to zero for girls below the median and is not statistically significant for boys.
+The differences in treatment effects between high- and low-achieving girls in maths are qualitatively similar for enrolment in male-dominated STEM programs and for all STEM programs.